jhaip/programmable-space/README.md

 As this is an informal and long-term research project, we invite everyone to make their own programmable spaces and share their thoughts.
 A programmable space is not an application that can just be downloaded to a computer, but this Github repository contains a broker and an example set of programs that is a good starting point for your own programmable space.
-There are many technical changes and areas where this repositories broker and example programs could be improved - make a fork of this repository and make pull requests if you would like to suggest an improvement.
+Fork this repository and make pull requests if you would like to suggest an improvement.

-An even more important way to contribute to this project is to build a programmable space system that is valuable to you and the people that share your space and to share your findings.
+An even more important way to contribute to this project is to build a programmable space system that is valuable to the people around you and then share your findings.
 What were people empowered to do?
 What new types of challenges were found in trying to move a computer system into the physical world?
 What types of edits and usage cases were valuable to the people in your space?